 I come from nonprofits, where donors and customers often treat “overhead” as a dirty word.
 People don’t want to think of their money as going to electric bills, toilet paper, and even payroll—but these are the costs of running a space.
 Just like any arts organization, we have the costs of running and staffing our spaces (in this case, the theater and the eight rooms we rent as teaching studios).
 It adds up.
 I encourage anyone who’s thinking of running a business to include every single thing you can think of in your budget—you’ll use it!

-JP: The main way we build everything is through collaboration.
+JULIA: The main way we build everything is through collaboration.
 In the beginning, not having a physical space was a huge advantage.
-The group would perform at the Wadsworth Atheneum, The Mark Twain House, City Steam, and the Funny Bone in Manchester.
+The group would perform at the Wadsworth Atheneum, The Mark Twain House, City Steam Brewery, and the Funny Bone in Manchester.
 Because of that, we were tapping into all of those places’ audiences.
 And then we developed a following as a group.